juliatessler/1s2023-unicamp-dl-for-search-systems/4-zero-few-shot-learning/README.md

 # Zero and Few-Shot Learning

-This notebooks has a [slide presentation](https://docs.google.com/presentation/d/1BXswNlocqnW7_SfQ4sIvJlNQHrMUfQbJaNweJrPrT-w/edit?usp=sharing) as report.
+This notebook has a [slide presentation](https://docs.google.com/presentation/d/1BXswNlocqnW7_SfQ4sIvJlNQHrMUfQbJaNweJrPrT-w/edit?usp=sharing) as report.